Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 As mentioned at the end of [Access exchange container](../1.Access_Exchange_Container) tutorial, all Data Exchange APIs contain the path `v1/collections/{collectionId}/exchanges/{exchangeId}/` and consequently require:

--  Exchange ID - the ID of the exchange container.
+-  Exchange ID - the ID of the exchange container;
 -  Collection ID - the ID of the collection where the exchange data is stored.

 These two IDs can be found within the exchange container, which can be retrieved by following [Access exchange container](../1.Access_Exchange_Container) tutorial.